Metric/Materia/README.md

 Major TODO
 ==============
-  * Various UI tweeks and UI feedback mechanisms need adding (Some have been implemented).
+  * Various UI feedback mechanisms
-  * More keyboard shortcuts.
-  * Popup node explorer via space bar with context sensitivity & searching.
-  * FxMap style nodes & graph.
   * Various shape nodes.
-  * Function graph export & import for sharing.
+  * Keyboard Shortcuts
   * Re-creation of various substance graph instances.
-  * Need to add gradient graphs
+  * Need to add gradient graphs.
-  * New Graph Dialog for setting some initial settings of the graph.
-  * Splash screen - because why not.
-  * More Undo and Redo tracking operations - currently only handles undo and redo of creating and deleting nodes.
+  * More Undo and Redo tracking operations.
   * Thorough testing of function graphs for both CPU and GPU.
-    * Sampler nodes will only work in Pixel Processor Function Graph
-  * Icons for function / math nodes.
+  * Icons for math nodes.
-  * Allow custom icons for shelf display of nodes
+  * Allow custom icons for shelf display
-  * Importing custom geometry for 3D preview
-  * SSS PBR Shader
-  * Option to modify various material settings: height scale, refractive index, etc.
-  * Multi node texture resize capability
-  * Add a real log file logger
-  * Add a log window, allow log window verbosity to be modified
-  * Keep track of most recently opened / used graphs properly
+  * Keep track of most recently opened

 Known Bugs
 ====================
  * Color selector magnifier window fails to update on multiple displays when they are different scaling and resolution on Windows 10.
 This is an internal bug of the .Net framework.
 Already reported to the .Net developer forum.
 However, the actual color being selected is the correct color, even if the magnifier window fails to update.

   * Work around for now is to set scaling for all displays to 100% in Windows 10.

+ * Hue, Saturation, Luminosity, and Color Blend modes are not working as expected.
+ * The gradient editor positions are very finicky when trying to move them.
- * Undo and redo do not work in function graphs currently
+  * The gradient editor positions do not update their color icon in real time properly.
+ * Various other finicky movements related to some other UI areas.

 How-To and Various Info
 ========================